-I think in a securely-attached adaptive person we can experience another persons feelings, and our own, in a stable way, and it is a good thing.
-We can feel, understand and connect, and still stay balanced.
-In the case of a insecurely-attached or maladaptive person, feeling those intense feelings, whether their own or someone else's, could easily trigger early traumas that could leave them in an unbalanced instable state, struggling to remain functional.
+I think in a securely-attached adaptive person we can experience another person's feelings, and our own, in a stable way, and it is a good thing.
+We can feel, understand, and connect, and still stay balanced.
+In the case of an insecurely-attached or maladaptive person, feeling those intense feelings, whether their own or someone else's, could easily trigger early traumas that could leave them in an unbalanced unstable state, struggling to remain functional.
 Such people might go through life avoiding feelings in general, either by isolation or by dissociation.
 So trauma in childhood can set the stage for a problematic emotional life.
 No real surprises there.

-Statistically it is very likely that you or someone you know well has experienced some trauma early on, but what about those times where you find yourself triggered into deep sadness, or anger, but are almost certain that you didn't go through any traumatic experience?
+Statistically, you or someone you know well has likely experienced some trauma early on, but what about those times where you find yourself triggered into deep sadness, or anger, but are almost certain that you didn't go through any traumatic experience?
 Many people report this and the usual response of the therapist is that they likely did, but they are either blocking the memory, they were too young to remember details of it, or they have normalized the trauma and think it was an everyday experience.
 And these are all valid possibilities that should be explored.
 There is another possibility however.

 It's not all doom and gloom however.
 There are many ways to work through such issues and in my hypnotherapy practice I watch carefully for such situations.
 I find that helping the client under hypnosis connect to those feelings, and connecting them to their memories of their parent's feelings can often help greatly in the release.
 Moving forward with such feelings reduced and in their rightful place can make life a lot easier to understand and manage.